Scarabol/rock-raiders-web/README.md

 ### Near

-- Air consumption and production
 - Building and all training options
 - Bricks and brick refinery
 - Damage, show health bar and teleport at bad health

-### Mid

 - Vehicles (Land, Air, Sea)
 - All raider commands (board, pickup, drop...)

+### Mid

 - Radar map and geologists
 - Alarm mode and shooting
 - Rock-Monsters and Slugs
+- Sounds and music

 ### Far

-- Sounds and music
 - Level score shown and level unlocking
 - Save and load
 - First-Person and shoulder camera